Pomax/use-models-for-data/README.md

 }
 ```

-Nothing fancy, nothing special, but we do want to make sure that we never work with data that doesn't have a value for `name`, and let's pretend anyone actually cares about COPPA and we need to make sure that `data.age` is 13 or over.
+Nothing fancy, nothing special, but we do want to make sure that we never work with data that doesn't have a value for `name`, and let's pretend that age legislation actually means anything on the web, and make sure that `data.age` is 13 or over.

 The conventional approach is to use a validator library for that, so that when we "get" that data object, we run the validator, and then we handle the exception: